d610f20/random-activitygen-py/README.md

 **Output:** A complete statistics file (`.stats.xml`) that can be used with ACTIVITYGEN.

+Use `--help` to see all parameters.

 ### Example

 The repository contains an example network and almost empty statistics file in the `in/` folder.
-Use RandomActivityGen with default parameters:
+Running RandomActivityGen with default parameters looks like this:
 ```
 python randomActivityGen.py --net-file=in/example.net.xml --stat-file=in/example.stat.xml --output-file=out/result.stat.xml
 ```